-You can find sites that accept short stories, but many of them have strict submission guidelines.
-Some don’t allow simultaneous submissions and only accept certain genres of short fiction.
+You can find sites that accept short stories, but many have strict submission guidelines.
+Some don’t allow simultaneous submissions and only accept specific genres of short fiction.

 If you are a short story writer and want to publish your work online, you want an easier way.

-There are many sites where you can publish fiction and nonfiction stories for free and without all the hassle.
+There are quite a few online writing platforms where you can publish short fiction and nonfiction stories for free and without all the hassle.

 Whatever your style or genre, you can post your short stories immediately and for free.